Professional Employee Promotion Process Information

 - lesser value, but still relevant to the analysis, is placed on:

 - past entry-level salary within the group at the time of hire

 - the final decision regarding any recommended salary adjustment is made by the UM Provost in consultation with the UM Office of Equal Employment Opportunity

 7. Ladder Evaluation

 The EPPRC, EPC, and Administrative Council will jointly review this process to identify and correct weaknesses within the process after the first year of its implementation and periodically thereafter.

 This document was approved by UMaine Human Resources Department and UMPSA on December 18, 1998.

 This document was created by the Extension Professionals Committee (EPC), in collaboration with the UMaine Cooperative Extension Administrative Council and Extension professional staff.
 November 1998.
-This document was revised in October 1999 and October 2016.
+This document was revised in October 1999, October 2016, January & September 2021.